AlinaWithAFace/CISC-361-Programming-Assignment-02/README.md

 #### How to get started

-It is recommendated to first get the loop working to find a command, i.e., implement _which_ first.
+It is recommended to first get the loop working to find a command, i.e., implement _which_ first.
 Then you will be able to create a new process with `fork(2)` and use `execve(2)` in the child process and `waitpid(2)` in the parent.
 Then process arguments and do the other built-ins.
 Remember to read man pages for system and library calls, include the corresponding header files.

-Skeleton code to get started with is [here](skeleton-code).
-Example code of using `fork(2)` and `exec(2)` can be found [here](sample-code).
+Skeleton code to get started with is [here](https://www.eecis.udel.edu/~cshen/361/Proj_2/skeleton-code/).
+Example code of using `fork(2)` and `exec(2)` can be found [here](https://www.eecis.udel.edu/~cshen/361/Proj_2/sample-code/).

 #### Some more library functions that may be helpful